Nilot352-dev/VSCode_Projects/README.md

-This is simply a test repo to learn about git.
+This is simply a test repo for me to learn about git.